IronRiders/Constitution/Club Constitution.md

   * Make bumpers
   * Makes Aesthetics board
   * Combined hardware and design to form Engineering
-  * Rename hardware lead to Build Specialist
+  * Rename hardware lead to Build Lead
-  * Have co-managers (design and hardware specialists) lead the engineering department
+  * Have co-managers (design and hardware leads) lead the engineering department
   * Jointly responsible with design specialist for creating a fall curriculum
   * Have a Quartermaster responsible for managing supplies in RP lab (this would be an appointed position by the build specialist)
   * Appoint safety lead